Counselling for Young People

 Having worked as a counsellor for many years in schools and the college/university sector, I am strongly aware of the pressures that young people face.
 Scientific research has revealed that adolescence can begin as young as 9 or 10 and continues until the early 20s and beyond.
 Young people must negotiate entering the adult world, through social life, media access and taking on academic and employment responsibilities.
 But at the same time they usually have a foot in family life and precious links to still being a child at heart, something they can feel pressured to hide.

+I see young people from the age of 13 upwards.
 As a young person, whatever issues you choose to bring to counselling, my main aim is to give you a space where you can be comfortable to be yourself.
 Then we can begin to look at your priorities and what you'd like to change or understand better in life.

 I think most young people that I see for counselling would say that I'm flexible, enthusiastic and caring and that I spend time allowing you to be an individual and to work out what you need right now in life.
 I am also able to offer practical strategies for dealing with difficult issues, such as cognitive behavioural therapy (CBT) techniques for anxiety, OCD, and depression.

 If you are a young person and are feeling troubled about something in life, please do take action.
 The same goes if you are a parent or relative of a young person and you are concerned about them.

 Too many people feel that their problems are minor compared to other people's, or that they should be able to cope on their own.

 Seeking professional help

 If you are unhappy or are struggling with something that's getting in the way of everyday life, it's always a good idea to share this with your GP.
 Usually they won't prescribe medication (or only at a later date, if there is a clear need) but they may recommend talking therapies and refer you on to the NHS Child and Adolescent Mental Health Service (CAMHS), suggest local counselling agencies or provide support while you follow up private options.